 In February 2019, the Company entered into a loan agreement (the "2019 MD Loan") with the Department of Housing and Community Development, a principal department of the State of Maryland ("Maryland").
 Pursuant to the 2019 MD Loan, Maryland agreed to provide a \$0.5 million term loan.
 Amounts outstanding under the 2019 MD Loan bear simple interest at an annual rate of 8.00%.
 Under the 2019 MD Loan, the Company has agreed to affirmative and negative covenants to which it will remain subject until maturity.
 These covenants include providing information about the Company and its operations; limitations on the Company's ability to retire, repurchase, or redeem the Company's common or preferred stock, options, and warrants other than per the terms of the securities; and limitations on the Company's ability to pay dividends of cash or property.
 There are no financial covenants associated with the Loan Agreement.
 Events of default under the Loan Agreement include failure to make payments when due, insolvency events, failure to comply with covenants, and material adverse effects with respect to the Company.
 The Company is not in violation of any affirmative or negative covenants.
 Repayment of the full balance outstanding is due on February 22, 2034.
 The 2019 MD Loan establishes "Phantom Shares," based on 119,906 shares of the Company's common stock (based on 863,110 Series C Preferred Shares prior to the Reverse Recapitalization), determined at issuance.
-The Loan Agreement states the repayment amount is to be the greater of the balance of principal and accrued interest or the Phantom Share value.
-The Company determined that the note should be accounted for at fair value.
-The Company records the fair value of the debt at the end of each reporting period.
-In order to value the note, the Company considers the amount of the simple interest expense that would be due and considers the value of Phantom Shares.
+The Loan Agreement states the repayment amount is to be the greater of the balance of principal and accrued interest or the Phantom Shares.
 Expense of \$0.5 million and \$34 thousand was recognized during the years ended December 31, 2020 and 2019, respectively.
 The fair value of \$1.1 million and \$0.5 million of principal and accrued interest is included in long-term notes payable as of December 31, 2020 and December 31, 2019, respectively.